How Not to Lose a Channel Partner in 30 Days: Partner Retention Tips

 What's the best way for somebody to educate you and your team to make sure the solution you're offering is the best fit for your customers?

-provide partner enablement tools
+Partner enablement tools

 Adam Alfi: If you want to boil it down into a basic example, it comes down to the discovery.